counseling Today

 Yet, the school counselor seems to be seen as simply another administrator in the school.
 School Counselors receive unique preparation to prepare them to be a counselor, and they bring this unique set of skills to schools!
 Just as the above the groups, school counselors are the mental health professional who counsels individuals within the school.

-We need to bring a Comprehensive School Counseling Program into fruition within every school so that school counselors are seen as the mental health professionals that they are.
 Continuing to advocate for the role takes perseverance, yet we persist because we know that our students do better when they have advocates such as us on their side.
-We must continue to educate our communities on our roles and the mental health support that our students need.
-Until each member of our community can identify the school counselor as the mental health professional in the schools just as they identify the community or clinical counselor as the mental health professional in the community, our job of educating the public continues.
+We must continue to educate our communities on our roles and the mental health support that our students need through mental health workshops for schools, professional development, and school counselor coach and mentor relationships.

 Addressing Mental Health is Crucial to Student Achievement